fisiohome/monolith/docs/external-api-authentication.md

 ## Overview

-The monolith uses **per-user authentication** with the external API.
-When a user logs in via Devise, the application also authenticates them with the external API using the same credentials.
-The external API token is stored in the Rails session and automatically refreshed when expired.
+The monolith uses **service authentication** with the external API.

+Requests to the external API are authenticated via HTTP headers:

+ - `X-Service-Name`: `dashboard`
+ - `X-Service-Token`: a randomly-generated strong token (configured via environment variable)

 ## Architecture